-There are around 13,610 hectares of kiwifruit vines that have been established in New Zealand over the last 100 years.
-The development of kiwifruit orchards has significantly advanced over that time, particularly in the last 10 years.
+There are around 14,664 hectares of kiwifruit vines that are currently producing kiwifruit in New Zealand.
+The development of kiwifruit orchards has significantly advanced over the last 120 years, particularly in the last 10 years.
 This chapter identifies important aspects of orchard development.